teh-cmc/rust-async/README.md

 }
 ```
 Our closure only references its environment: it never modifies it nor does it ever move it somewhere else, therefore the most versatile implementation that we can provide is `Fn`, which should allow it to be run pretty much anywhere.
-As we've seen, `Fn` is a supertrait of `FnMut` is a supertrait of `FnOnce`, and so we need to implement the entire family tree in this case:
+As we've seen, `FnOnce` is a supertrait of `FnMut` is a supertrait of `Fn`, and so we need to implement the entire family tree in this case:
 ```rust
 impl<'a> FnOnce<(i32,)> for MyClosure<'a> {
     type Output = i32;